 - Pull out classic board games like Life or Monopoly to practice counting and making money decisions.
 Let them be the banker in charge of everyone's bank account.
 You can't put a price tag on empowerment!

-- Download some fun money apps for kids like Bankaroo that teaches banking skills and SavingsSpree, which gets into making financial choices.
+- Download some fun money apps for kids like Bankaroo, which teaches banking skills.

 - Decide on an allowance system that works for your family.
 Some parents tie it to chore completion, while others treat allowance separately.